GitFlow

 Support Branches

-git commit -m "Backport security fix to version 1.x"
+git commit -am "Backport security fix to 1.x"

 GitFlow vs Manual Git Commands